 Visit the amazing wildlife of Ngorongoro Crater

 The wildlife of Ngorongoro Crater is extremely special.
 The caldera’s 600 m-high walls have created a wildlife sanctuary.
 Consequently, the crater has one of the best concentrations of wildlife to be found anywhere.
-In fact, Ngorongoro Crater Africa’s densest predator population!
-We’re talking an lions, leopards, cheetahs, African wild dogs, black-backed and golden jackals, and a supremely impressive number of spotted hyenas.
+In fact, it has Africa’s densest predator population!
+We’re talking lions, leopards, cheetahs, African wild dogs, black-backed and golden jackals, and a supremely impressive number of spotted hyenas.
 Overall, the crater is home to around 30,000 large mammals, which include black rhinos, elephants, hippos, wildebeests, zebras, giraffes and various antelopes.
+This makes an Ngorongoro Crater safari an absolute must!

 When to visit Ngorongoro Crater